openzfs/zfs/tests/README.md

                 the testing.
 When running in this mode certain tests will be skipped which depend on real block devices.

+    -c          Only create and populate constrained path

+    -I NUM      Number of iterations

     -d DIR      Create sparse files for vdevs in the DIR directory.
 By default these files are created under /var/tmp/.